rnccsstudent/copy-paste-app/README.md

 ### Virtual Environment Guide

-Step 1: Create a virtualenv (if you haven't already) Open a Bash console on PythonAnywhere.
+🔹Step 1: Create a virtualenv (if you haven't already)

+Open a Bash console on PythonAnywhere.

 Run this command to create a Python 3.10 virtualenv named myvenv (you can choose a different name if you want):

     python3.10 -m venv ~/myvenv

 This creates a folder myvenv inside your home directory with a separate Python environment.

-Step 2: Activate the virtualenv and install required packages
+🔹Step 2: Activate the virtualenv and install required packages

 Run:

     source ~/myvenv/bin/activate
     pip install --upgrade pip
     pip install flask flask-cors

 This installs Flask and Flask-CORS inside your virtualenv.

-Step 3: Configure PythonAnywhere to use the virtualenv
+🔹Step 3: Configure PythonAnywhere to use the virtualenv

 Go to the Web tab on PythonAnywhere.